DiffuMamba: High-Throughput Diffusion LMs with Mamba Backbone: Related Work

-\paragraph{Diffusion with Mamba/SSMs in Vision.} In vision, several studies have replaced Transformer-based DiT backbones with state-space models (SSMs), particularly Mamba variants \citep{gu2023mamba, umamba2024, log_vmamba_2024}, to improve diffusion efficiency.
+\paragraph{State-Space Models (SSMs) for Sequence Modeling} SSMs introduce structured recurrences computable via fast convolutions or scans, achieving linear-time scaling with sequence length.
+Early models like S4 \citep{gu2021s4} demonstrated strong long-context capacity, while Hyena \citep{poli2023hyena} and H3 \citep{dao2023h3} explored alternative structured operators for language modeling.
+Mamba \citep{gu2023mamba} extended this line by introducing input-conditioned selective state spaces, matching or surpassing Transformers in accuracy with lower latency and memory use. \citet{somvanshi2025ssmsurvey} further survey the breadth of SSM architectures and highlight their efficiency advantages.
+In autoregressive language modeling, SSMs rival Transformers at comparable scales while offering higher tokens-per-second throughput.
+More recent works have evolved various linear-complexity LMs and hybrids \citep{wang2025systematic, ostapenko2025apriel}, ranging from vector recurrences \citep{de2024griffin} to advanced gating mechanisms \citep{yang2024gated}.
+Although SSM backbones have been used in diffusion models for non-textual domains such as generative modelling in biological sequences \citep{sahoo2024simple, schiff2024caduceus}, text diffusion LMs continue to rely on full-attention denoisers, leaving open whether SSM recurrences can replace attention for iterative denoising. \paragraph{Diffusion with Mamba/SSMs in Vision.} In vision, several studies have replaced Transformer-based DiT backbones with state-space models (SSMs), particularly Mamba variants \citep{gu2023mamba, umamba2024, log_vmamba_2024}, to improve diffusion efficiency.
 The Diffusion Mamba (DiM) family \citep{dim2024, dimscale2024} achieves high-resolution image synthesis with multi-directional scanning and local feature enhancement, yielding notable throughput gains over attention-based models.
 VM-DDPM \citep{vmddpm2024} fuses convolutional locality with SSM-based global modeling to enhance structural fidelity in medical image generation.
-ZigMa \citep{zigma2024} introduces zigzag scanning for faster, more memory-efficient diffusion while maintaining competitive quality, and \citet{dimsum2024} incorporates wavelet transforms to strengthen local inductive biases, achieving faster convergence and favorable quality–efficiency trade-offs.
+ZigMa \citep{zigma2024} introduces zigzag scanning for faster, more memory-efficient diffusion while maintaining competitive quality, and \citet{dimsum2024} incorporates wavelet transforms to strengthen local inductive biases, achieving faster convergence and favorable quality--efficiency trade-offs.
 Beyond diffusion, \citet{vim2024} generalizes Mamba as a vision backbone, and recent surveys \citep{visualmamba_survey2024, visionmamba_taxonomy2024, umamba2024, lkm_unet_2024, log_vmamba_2024} map its rapid adoption across segmentation, restoration, and dense prediction.
 Collectively, these works show that replacing attention with Mamba in multi-step image diffusion preserves or improves quality while substantially lowering per-step compute.